matthew-tfs/mjcb.io/content/blog/00067-crowdstrike-incident.md

 {{< toc >}}

+## Updates ##

+* **July 24, 2024:** CrowdStrike has released a [Preliminary Post Incident Review (PIR)](https://www.crowdstrike.com/wp-content/uploads/2024/07/CrowdStrike-PIR-Executive-Summary.pdf) regarding the issue.
+* **July 30, 2024:** Microsoft has released an [update](https://www.microsoft.com/en-us/security/blog/2024/07/27/windows-security-best-practices-for-integrating-and-managing-security-tools/) regarding the incident, and how the corrupted file was able to cause the issue in the Windows kernel in the first place.
+* **August 6, 2024:** CrowdStrike has released the [RCA Exec Summary](https://www.crowdstrike.com/wp-content/uploads/2024/08/Channel-File-291-Incident-Root-Cause-Analysis-08.06.2024.pdf) for the incident.

 ## What Happened? ##

 A lot of information has been written about this, so I will sum this up as quickly as possible: